TechmanRobotDev/TechmanRobotDev/README.md

 Welcome!

-This github page is purposed to share TM robot developers with all sorts sample code of different usage and cases.
+This github page is to share TM robot developers with all sorts sample code of different usage and cases.
 Enjoy!

 <!---